allegroai/clearml-server/README.md

 This section contains the instructions to setup and launch a pre-built Docker image for the **trains-server**.

+**Please Note**:
-**Note**: This Docker image was tested with Linux, only.
+* This Docker image was tested with Linux, only.
 For Windows users, we recommend running the server on a Linux virtual machine.

+* All command-line instructions below assume you're using `bash`.

 ### Prerequisites